sergenti/learning-matlab/University/Notes/matrices & vectors.md

 >> A( 2 : end ) %ans=[2 3 4 5]

 % You can create a matrix starting from vectors
-% (in this case we are creating a new matrix with the same number of columns as A but with 2 rows more according to the written operations)
+% same number of columns as A but with 2 rows more according to the written operations)
 % the . before makes matlab know to perform the operation on every single element.
 >> A = [ 1 2 3 4 5 ]
 >> B = [A; A.^2 ; A.^5]